SirSimon04/notes.nvim/README.md

 # notes.nvim

 `notes.nvim` is a Neovim plugin designed to enhance your note-taking workflow.
-It provides organized note management for books, daily notes, and general note-taking, enabling quick access and streamlined note creation.
+It provides organized note management for books, daily notes, and meeting notes, enabling quick access and streamlined note creation.

 ## Installation